 Vicuña fiber is fine and rare animal hair wool.
 Light, soft, and warm.
+Processing the raw material is arduous work.
 Vicunas produce one pound of fleece a year, only half is used.
 This makes the fiber even rarer.

-Vicuñas are the wild ancestors of alpacas.
+Vicuñas are camelids and the wild ancestors of alpacas.
+They’re smaller though, about half the height.
 At elevations between 12,000-18,000 feet, these animals live in herds on the slopes of the Andes Mountains in Peru.

-To protect the animals and promote sustainability, the Peruvian government strictly controls the production of wool using Vicuña coats.
+To protect the animals and promote sustainability, the Peruvian government strictly controls the production and use of wool using Vicuña coats.